 - Attach the flow control tabs.

 - Plug it in and turn it on (you may need to prime it first).

-A good HOB protein skimmer will be able to help keep the water in your aquarium clean and crystal clear.
+A good HOB protein skimmer will be able to help keep the water in your aquarium clean and crystal clear (the CoralVue BH-1000 is our top pick).
 Removing proteins and waste from the water is essential to the health of most aquariums, especially saltwater ones.
 So, while you don’t have to spend a fortune, you should get yourself a decent model that will last and do the job well.